LK2018/hsi-classification/README.md

 -----------------
 This is a project that implemented several published methods of HSI classification.
-Users can set parameters by editing `./common/config.yaml`, and users need to modified the data directories by editing `./common.get_config.py`.
+Users can set parameters by editing `./common/config.yaml`, and the data directories could be modified by editing `./common.get_config.py`.
-Users run the code by:
+Run the code by:

 ```
 python main.py
 ```

-Users can change `main.py` according to their own needs.
+Users can modify the `main.py` to satisfy spesific requirements.

 Requirements
 ------------